-If a special graduate student is subsequently admitted as a regular graduate student, subjects completed may be used in partial fulfillment of requirements for an advanced degree.
-The department determines to what extent such subjects are acceptable.
-Registration as a special graduate student does not count toward minimum residence requirements for an advanced degree nor for eligibility for nonresident status.
+If a special student is subsequently admitted as a regular graduate student, subjects completed may be used in partial fulfillment of requirements for an advanced degree.
+The degree-granting department determines to what extent such subjects are acceptable.
+Registration as a special student does not count toward minimum residence requirements for an advanced degree nor for eligibility for nonresident status.